Columbia Pictures Industries, Inc. v. Redd Horne, Inc.: Opinion

-In addition, although Maxwell's had one copy of each copyrighted film, it has showed each of them repeatedly to viewers.
+In addition, although Maxwell's had one copy of each copyrighted film, it has shown each of them repeatedly to viewers.
 Thus, this made the activity public under section 106.

 The First Sale Doctrine

 Among the most significant limits of the owner's rights is found in Section 109 of the 1976 Copyright Protection Act.
 The "first sale doctrine," basically establishes that when a copyright owner has transferred ownership of a particular copy, the person to whom the copy is transferred is permitted, without the consent of the copyright owner, to sell or otherwise dispose of the possession of that copy."

 In this case, Maxwell's argued that the first sale doctrine protected their right to operate the viewing booths.
 That is, their activities didn't require the copyright owner's authority.
 However, the court regarded the defendants' "first sale" argument as merely another aspect of their main argument that their activities were not public.
 This was because Maxwell's always maintained the ownership of the videotapes and the fees paid by patrons were for showcasing operation, but not for the physical dominion over the tapes.